Batangas International Port

 It was declared as a national port in 1956.
 It serves as an alternate port to the Port of Manila.
-In the 90's it was the second biggest port in the Philippines in terms of revenue, just behind the Port of Manila.
+In the 1990s, it was the second biggest port in the Philippines in terms of revenue, just behind the Port of Manila.

 Terminals

 Cargo terminal

 The Batangas Container Terminal (BCT) of the Batangas International Port is operated by listed Asian Terminals Inc. is a major trading port outside Metro Manila serving major industries in Southern Luzon.
 BCT handled over 85,000 twenty-foot equivalent units (TEUs) of international containers from January to July 2016.
-In 2015 the terminal handled 130,000 TEUs in 2015, 28.9% of its actual capacity of 450,000 TEUs.
+In 2015, the terminal handled 130,000 TEUs in 2015, 28.9% of its actual capacity of 450,000 TEUs.

 The Port of Batangas in 2014 was only handling 12,000 TEUs or 2.7% of its actual capacity.
 Philippine Ports Authority (PPA) discounts in the port and docking fees at the Batangas Port attracted more foreign and local shipping firms and incentivized them for helping decongest Manila's facilities.
 In 2016 it was reported that the Japan International Cooperation Agency (JICA) has proposed to transfer operations of the Port of Manila to the Batangas International Port, citing the fact that most of the domestic shipping largely comes from South of Manila, saying that ship operating costs would be relatively lower if vessels were docked in Batangas City rather than in Manila.

 Other competing ports such as the Port of Subic Bay are also providing container storage services to ease congestion at the Manila ports.
 In August 2014, PPA reported an 85%–89% yard utilization for the MICT and Manila South Harbor.